DemeulemeesterTibe/rp-tibedm/trainPipeline/README.md

 ```
 docker compose up
 ```
-After it finishes building, which can take quite a while, you will receive a URL in the console.
-Use this URL to access the website.
+After it finishes building, which can take quite a while, you can go to [http://localhost:7860](http://localhost:7860) or use the other link provided in the terminal.

 ### Installation Local